Tasted in Beines with Louis (shortly) and Anne Moreau with Eric Steinger and 09 January 2019.

 Tel: +33 3 86 42 87 20

 “2018 – we could have had more rain but it was a very good year – a rendement that was ideal – approaching 60 hl/ha in the villages.
 A very nice vintage.
 Really no problem with maladies, nice weather, dry but given the results it seems that it wasn’t too dry and wasn’t too warm!
 The vines didn’t seem to fatigue so the winter and spring rain up to March must have been enough.
 Harvesting was an 04 Sept start and we think we kept a good freshness – we could also see better balance in the first-picked grapes versus the last picked – there are nice things.”

 Anne and Louis on 2017:

-50k bottles of Petit Chablis here using a high percentage of screw-caps.
-Across the rest of the range, they are now using DIAMs; 3, 5 and 10.
-All the grands crus are still in tank, the rest are all bottled.
+50k bottles of Petit Chablis here in a normal year, using a high percentage of screw-caps.
+Across the rest of the range, they are now using DIAMs; 3, 5 and 10, though in 2017 all the grands crus have normal cork.
+Like most years, all the grand crus are still in tank, the rest are all bottled.

 Screw-cap.
 The major part is Beines towards Lignorelles on the plateau.
 Some above Les Clos too but that’s the smaller part.